Director, GSMA mWomen

 Max holds a Master’s Degree in Management from HEC School of Management (Paris, France) and in International Management from ESADE Business School (Barcelona, Spain).

 Mahesh is a Commercial Project Manager at the GSMA mWomen Programme, supporting the team’s efforts to stimulate action among operators and other ecosystem partners in developing world markets.
 Prior to joining the programme, he was with 4C Associates, a boutique management consultancy providing cost transformation advice to large private and public sector clients in the UK and in Europe.
 He has previous experience of working at an Angel Investment firm and a management consultancy providing strategic and operational support to Microfinance Institutions.

 Mahesh pursued a Masters in Management degree at London Business School and a Bachelor’s degree in Statistics from University of Delhi.

-Programme Coordinator, GSMA mWomen
+Insights Analyst, GSMA mWomen

 Elisa holds a Master’s Degree from the Johns Hopkins University’s School of Advanced International Studies in International Economics and Conflict Management.
 This degree was a complement to her MA in International Security and Politics from University of Bologna and BA in Political Science and International Relations from University of Siena.